breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 **Ok, so it looks like `.bash_profile` is now setting the `PATH` when my Bash session opens.
 But what does this like of code really mean?
 For example, what is `export`?

 `export` is a command that says: what ever follows on this line of code [should apply to all of Bash's child processes](https://superuser.com/questions/153371/what-does-export-do-in-bash) from that point on.
 In overly-simplistic plain language, I think this means: for commands executed with Bash from now on, those commands will look to and depend on whatever is `export`ed.

+`export` is a command that says: put this variable in the `env` of all [Bash's child processes](https://superuser.com/questions/153371/what-does-export-do-in-bash) from that point on.
+In overly-simplistic plain language, I think this means: for commands executed with Bash from now on, the environmental variables have been updated according to whatever was `export`ed.

 **What happens next?**